 The journey point could be specified by multitude of things; the first sign up, a purchase date, a reaction to a questionnaire, a visit to a specific webpage, a lack of activity, a customer lifetime value point being reached, and so on.

 The chart below outlines a typical ‘sales’ nurture process linking to a customer retention / engagement process.
-Driven by a coherent strategy, but activated by the behaviour of the individual customer.
+Driven by a coherent marketing strategy, that is triggered by the behaviour of each individual customer.